john-bokma/tumblelog/README.md

 </figure>
 ```

-This allows for styling of both the image and the caption.
+This allows for CSS styling of both the image and the caption.

 ## Perl version